Amina Hanum Syrtlanoff: Biography

 Born in 1884 in the family of Major General Mahmoud Magomedovich Shуikhaliyev (Sheikhali or Sheikh-Ali) and landowner Magiparvaz Sheikhaliyeva(maiden name Alkina).
-She is the niece of honorary Devlet Mirza Shikhaliyev (Sheikh-Ali), colonel, chief bailiff of Muslim peoples of Stavropol province, as well as prominent public figures Ibniamin Alkin and Seid Giray Alkin.
+She was the niece of honorary Devlet Mirza Shikhaliyev (Sheikh-Ali), colonel, chief bailiff of Muslim peoples of Stavropol province, as well as prominent public figures Ibniamin Alkin and Seid Giray Alkin.

-Spouse of the 3d Russian State Duma deputy Galiaskar Syrtlanov.
+She married the 3rd Russian State Duma deputy Galiaskar Syrtlanov.
 After his tragic death in 1912, she took an active part in public life.
 She was chairman of the "Petrograd Muslim Educational Society" and had a "large influence among the enlightened Moslems of Petersburg, as well as Ufa".

 After the beginning of the First World War, she became a member of the Central Committee of the Russian Muslim organizations, united Muslim charities for the support of Russian troops.
 In the summer of 1916 she served as Matron of the Russian Muslims ambulance train sent to the War forefront.

 After the Russian Revolution, Syrtlanoff emigrated to Finland.
-In there, she took part in the establishing of local Tatar congregation.
-During this time she was in contact with Finnish theosophists and advertised her services as a music teacher in Finnish press.
+While there, she took part in the establishment of local Tatar congregation.
+During this time she was in contact with Finnish theosophists and advertised her services as a music teacher in the Finnish press.
 Syrtlanoff made presentations on Islam to different associations; she wanted to "clear the reputation of Prophet Muhammad to suspicious westerners".
 Syrtlanoff was also known as ”Emine Sartlan” in Finland.

-Next she traveled to France, and settled in Paris.
-In 1926-1939 she made reports in French and Russian Theosophical Societies.
-In 1933-1935, deputy board member, since 1935 a board member of the Union of Russian nurses named after Vrevskaya in France.
+Next, she traveled to France and settled in Paris.
+In 1926-1939, she made reports in French and Russian Theosophical Societies.
+From 1933-1935, deputy board member, since 1935 a board member of the Union of Russian nurses named after Vrevskaya in France.
 In 1935 she made reports in the society "Soul of Russia".
 From 1921 to 1929 she was a member of the International Masonic Order "Human Rights» (Le Droit Humain), engaged in the protection of civil rights.
 In 1929 she became head of the Russian-speaking Lodge "Aurora", a constituent institution of this Order, and remained a member of the Lodge until 1939.
 She equated Theosophy to Freemasonry.
-After the beginning of the German occupation of France and closing all Masonic Lodges on its territory her fate is unknown.
+After the beginning of the German occupation of France and closing all Masonic Lodges on its territory, her fate is unknown.